 If you have a structure like a shed in your backyard, it may not be covered by your standard policy.
 You may need to purchase “other structures insurance” if you don't want to risk paying for damage or destruction of those structures in a covered event.

 Another important point – if you use any part of your home for business purposes, you may need business insurance to be covered.
-Talk to your agent about how your business may impact your standard home insurance coverage.
+Speak with your agent about how your business may impact your standard home insurance coverage.

 A licensed insurance agent is the best person to help you determine the amount of dwelling coverage you need.
 You can try online calculators such as this one by Esurance to see if it aligns with your agent's calculations.